AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

 To use Mutual SSL, configure the connections between Dispatcher and the render computer (typically an AEM or CQ publish instance):

 * Dispatcher connects to the render instance over SSL.
-* The render instance verifies the validity of Dispatcher's certificate.
+* The render instance verifies the validity of the Dispatcher's certificate.
 * Dispatcher verifies that the CA of the render instance's certificate is trusted.
 * (Optional) Dispatcher verifies that the certificate of the render instance matches the render instance's server address.

-To configure mutual SSL, you require certificates that are signed by a trusted certificate authority (CA).
+To configure mutual SSL, you require certificates that are signed with a trusted Certificate Authority (CA).
 Self-signed certificates are not adequate.
 You can either act as the CA or use the services of a third-party CA to sign your certificates.
 To configure mutual SSL, you require the following items:

 * Signed certificates for the render instance and Dispatcher
 * The CA certificate (if you are acting as the CA)